A scale is so much more than a row of notes to be mindlessly played up and down the keyboard as physical exercise day after day after day…

 Your musicianship is infinitely better served by mastering a scale in a variety of ways, including…

-- The Reading Comprehension of music notation (key signature, clefs, letter names, scale degrees, and Solfege).
+- Reading Comprehension (key signatures, clefs, letter names, scale degrees, Solfege).

-- The Keyboard Layout (letter names, scale degrees, and Solfege)
+- Visio-spatial Keyboard Layout (letter names, scale degrees, Solfege)

-- The Aural Comprehension (ear training) of each note with respect to the key center.
+- Aural Comprehension (ear training) of each note with respect to the key center.

-- The Chords (intervals, triads, seventh chords) than can be built using the notes in the scale.
+- Chords (intervals, triads, seventh chords) than can be built using the notes in the scale.

-- The Piano Technique (fingering and choreography) for playing the scale in commonly-used musical patterns.
+- Piano Technique (fingering, choreography) for playing the scale in commonly-used musical patterns.

 Furthermore, the process will become self-sustaining once you see the enormous benefits of study-practicing your scales the right way… in other words, like a musician!
 Like magic, your efforts will start paying dividends in all aspects of your music-making: music-reading, aural comprehension, visio-spatial keyboard awareness, memorization, playing by ear, piano technique, interpretation, transposition, and improvisation.